Lidiya Ginzburg: Childhood and adolescence

 Ginzburg was well-educated and could read Russian, German, French, and later, English.
 Ginzburg enjoyed sailing, playing tennis, and swimming, and also participated in a theatrical troupe and a scout club.
 Ginzburg identified as an atheist from age 17 onward.

 St. Petersburg

 Ginzburg had always dreamed of living in St. Petersburg (at the time called Petrograd), and on July 18, 1920, at the age of 18, moved there and began studying chemistry.
 During this time, she also began experimenting with poetry, but was rejected from various literary circles.
-After being rejected from Petrograd State University (the same as Leningrad State University and St. Petersburg University), Ginzburg moved back to Odessa in the in the summer of 1921.
+After being rejected from Petrograd State University (the same as Leningrad State University and St. Petersburg University), Ginzburg moved back to Odessa in the summer of 1921.
 In the fall of 1922, Ginzburg was admitted to the Institute for the History of the Arts, and once again relocated to Petrograd.
 From the early 1930s until 1970, Ginzburg lived in a communal apartment in central Leningrad.
 In 1970 Ginzburg moved into a private, one-room apartment on the outskirts of Leningrad, where she spent the remainder of her life.